Skip to Content

 • 1/2 tsp.
 Course Ground Black Pepper

-• 1 cups Shredded Gouda Cheese Freshly shredded is best.
+• 6 ounces Reduced Fat Mild Cheddar Freshly shredded is best.
 Preshredded cheese has stabilizers which will effect texture.

-• 1/2 cup Colby Jack Cheese Freshly shredded is best.
+• 4 ounces Reduced Fat Monterey Jack Freshly shredded is best.
 Preshredded cheese has stabilizers which will effect texture.

 Instructions

-• Pour 12 ounces of pasta, milk, water, salt, pepper and butter into a sauce pan.
+• Pour 12 ounces of pasta, milk, water, and salt into a sauce pan.
 Bring to a low simmer.
 Do not boil.
 The mixture should be at a slow bubble.

 • Allow the mixture to cook for about 10 minutes until the liquid is almost absorbed and the pasta has just a little bite left to it.
 You don't want it to be over cooked.